International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 #### Description

-The `CatalogRequestMessage` is message sent by a consumer to a catalog service.
-The catalog service must respond with a [Catalog](../model/terminology.md#catalog), which is a valid instance of a [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog).
+The `CatalogRequestMessage` is message sent by a consumer to a [Catalog Service](../model/terminology.md#catalog-service).
+The [Catalog Service](../model/terminology.md#catalog-service) must respond with a [Catalog](../model/terminology.md#catalog), which is a valid instance of a [DCAT Catalog](https://www.w3.org/TR/vocab-dcat-3/#Class:Catalog).

-The `CatalogRequestMessage` may have a `filter` property which contains an implementation-specific query or filter expression type supported by the catalog service.
+The `CatalogRequestMessage` may have a `filter` property which contains an implementation-specific query or filter expression type supported by the [Catalog Service](../model/terminology.md#catalog-service).

-The catalog service may require an authorization token.
+The [Catalog Service](../model/terminology.md#catalog-service) may require an authorization token.
 Details for including that token can be found in the relevant catalog binding specification.
 Similarly, pagination may be defined in the relevant catalog binding specification.